mjacob1002/mjacob1002/README.md

 ### Hi there 👋

-I'm Mathew and I am studying Computer Science in the Grainger College of Engineering at UIUC.
-Feel free to have a look around!
+I'm Mat, a PhD student at the University of Washington.
+Previously, I got my bachelor's from UIUC.

 Email: mkjacob3 "at" illinois.edu
 <!--